 Redd also got a ticket for running the stop sign.

-He also said that even if a driver loses their brakes and loses control, they still are held responsible for a crash if the go past a stop sign or light.
-He added the crash is still under investigation.
+He also said that even if a driver loses their brakes and loses control, they still are held responsible for a crash if they go past a stop sign or light.
+He added that the crash was still under investigation.

-Anyone who would like to help fund Redd's medical expensive can visit their fundraiser here.
+Anyone who would like to help fund Redd's medical expenses can visit their fundraiser here.